 Chrystoph and family moved to the Comox Valley from Victoria in 2017 and has a deep appreciation for the beauty of the natural surroundings here.

 He/they has a background in community support work and has completed programs in both Counselling and Human Service Work.
 Chrystoph has not only worked in a support role with brain injury survivors, but is a survivor as well.
-Chrystoph loves having landed at CVHIS, and that the role of Administrative Coordinator enables him/them to support the heart work that is being done here.
+Chrystoph loves having landed at CVHIS, and in the role of Housing Coordinator enables him/them to support those members in need.

 Outside of work Chrystoph can be found barefoot in the garden talking to plants and communing with bees, enjoying dog-led forest trail hikes, exploring the great outdoors with son and family, and being grateful for the many blessings of the Comox Valley.